-Note 5: In circumstances where the renewable energy is on-sold to a tenant within the building being rated, that energy should be counted towards a NABERS tenancy or NABERS whole building rating, as relevant.
+In circumstances where the renewable energy is on-sold to a tenant within the building being rated, that energy should be counted towards a NABERS tenancy or NABERS whole building rating, as relevant.

-Note 6: Assessors should enter renewable energy inclusions and exclusions into the NABERS rating input form as a single line item for each OREG system.
-The line items should be labelled accordingly.
+Assessors should enter renewable energy inclusions and exclusions into the NABERS rating input form as a single line item for each OREG system.
+Where multiple OREG systems are present, Assessors should not total the multiple OREG systems' inclusions and exclusions into a single line item.
+Each system should be entered separately.